osimola/codekata/sudoku/README.md

 Sudoku
 ======

-A story: Once I was in a C interview in a large-ish software company.
-You may have heard about it.
+Background story: This one time I was in a C interview in a large-ish software company.
+You may have heard about them.
 Anyway, the interviewer asked if I knew sudoku.
-I told them that I knew, but I probably couldn't hack together a solver in the two hour time slot.
+I told them that I knew, but added that I probably couldn't hack together a solver in the two hour time slot.
 So, I was asked to write a solution verifier, which I wrote quickly and then we chatted about code portability.
 Later I was told I had failed that one.

 This began as an attempt to write the solver in two hours.
 The two hour version with constraint propagation as the only algorithm even